 A National Parks Fishing permit is required to fish in all National Parks of Canada.
 The only exception is a person under 16 years of age who may fish without a permit if accompanied by a person 16 years of age or older who is the holder of a valid National Park Fishing permit.
 The catch of the person under 16 years of age must be included in the daily catch and possession limit of a licensed fisher.

 Provincial fishing licenses and permits are not valid in national parks.

 Registration and reporting requirements

-The park may require fishers to submit reports on their catch for inspection and population inventory and/or submit catch reports before leaving the park.
+The park may require fishers to provide their catch for inspection and population inventory and/or submit catch reports before leaving the park.

 |Eastern Brook Trout